-The harbor of Geneva
+The Geneva Bay

-The water jet of Geneva
+The Geneva water jet

 The Nations Palace

-YvoireYvoire, on the shore of the Léman Lake.
+YvoireYvoire, on the shore of Lake Léman.

 Medieval village, Yvoire is already a lordship when Amédée V, Count of Savoie, decide in the beginning of the 14th century to make it an impregnable fortress.

-The 5 sense garden
+The 5 senses garden

-Just wander around to discover beautiful parks and gardens bustling shopping streets and a beautiful architectural heritage.
+Just wander around to discover beautiful parks and gardens, bustling shopping streets and a beautiful architectural heritage.

 In 1915, the baron Pierre de Coubertin, choose Lausanne to settle the headquarter of the International Olympic Committee on the Committee June 23rd 1994.

-To have more information: www.lausanne-tourisme.ch
+For more information: www.lausanne-tourisme.ch